Azure/azure-kusto-spark/docs/KustoSink.md

     - flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.

 * **KUSTO_CLIENT_BATCHING_LIMIT**:
-    A limit indicating the size in MB of the aggregated data before ingested to Kusto.
+    'clientBatchingLimit' - A limit indicating the size in MB of the aggregated data before ingested to Kusto.
 Note that this is done for each partition.
 The ingestion Kusto also aggregates data, default suggested by Kusto is 1GB but here we suggest to cut it at 100MB to adjust it to spark pulling of data.

  >**Note:**
  For both synchronous and asynchronous operation, 'write' is an atomic transaction, i.e.